Editor’s note: This article is an adapted version of one we published last year about how our March Madness predictions work.

-Welcome to FiveThirtyEight’s forecasts of the men’s and women’s NCAA basketball tournaments.
+Welcome to FiveThirtyEight’s March Madness predictions of the men’s and women’s NCAA basketball tournaments.
 We’ve been issuing probabilistic March Madness forecasts in some form since 2011, when FiveThirtyEight was just a couple of us writing for The New York Times.
-While the basics of the system remain the same, we unveil a couple of new wrinkles each year.

 Live win probabilities

 Our interactive graphic will include a dashboard that shows the score and time remaining in every game as it’s played, as well as the chance that each team will win that game.
 These probabilities are derived using logistic regression analysis, which lets us plug the current state of a game into a model to produce the probability that either team wins the game.
 Specifically, we used play-by-play data from the past five seasons of Division I NCAA basketball to fit a model that incorporates:

 - Time remaining in the game